tomiis4/GoLang/README.md

 /*
 Type:
-	bool               = true, false
+	bool              = %t = true, false
-	int8, 16, 32, 64   = number in range of x bits, can be negative
+	int8, 16, 32, 64  = %d = number in range of x bits, can be negative
-	uint8, 16, 32, 64  = number in range of x bits, can't be negative
+	uint8, 16, 32, 64 = %d = number in range of x bits, can't be negative
-	float32, 64        = decimal numbers
+	float32, 64       = %g = decimal numbers
+	string            = %s = any string
 */
 ```